Stability of cyber-physical systems of numerical methods for stochastic differential equations: integrating the cyber and the physical of stochastic systems: Exponential stability of the cyber-physical systems

 for some positive constant $\bar{c}<1$ and all $X_k \in \RR^n$.
-Then CPS/SiDE (\ref{SiDE-xy_app}) with $\Delta t \in (0, \overline{\Delta t} ]$ is mean-square exponentially stable and hence is also almost surely exponentially stable, which implies that physical subsystem/SDE (\ref{SDE_app}) is mean-square exponentially stable and hence is also almost surely exponentially stable. \end{theorem}
+Then CPS (\ref{SiDE-xy_app}) with $\Delta t \in (0, \overline{\Delta t} ]$ is mean-square exponentially stable and also almost surely exponentially stable, which implies that physical system (\ref{SDE_app}) is mean-square exponentially stable and also almost surely exponentially stable. \end{theorem}